ucd-library/cork-app-utils/README.md

 # BaseModel

-The BaseModel exposes the event bus and has helper methods for registering with the MasterController.
+The BaseModel exposes the event bus and has helper methods for registering with the global model registry.
 This global object is used by Element interface mixins to inject the models into elements.